Importing Packages

 Saving to “.csv” and Reading From “.csv”#

-So now that we have our mask and our new interpolated bottom points, how do we save them?
+So now that we have our mask and our new interpolated seafloor points, how do we save them?

 We can use the Echoregions read_lines_csv function to first load it onto a lines object and use the lines object’s to_csv function to save the lines dataframe as a .csv.